 At present, the three levels of preservation commitment are made at the individual file level.
 We will need to evaluate complex content -- items comprised of files in various formats that interact with each other -- to determine whether the operational relationships between the files can be maintained.
 Executables and some files that rely on a specific hardware/software environment will also require additional evaluation because not only the format but the access environment must be considered in determining preservation issues.
 Please contact the Deep Blue Preservation Group if you wish to deposit any of these content types.

-Deep Blue, as mentioned elsewhere, accepts many formats, and places few restrictions on depositors.
-As such, the range of accessibility features in the files you find here will be broad.
+Deep Blue accepts many formats and places few restrictions on depositors.
+As such, the files found here may vary in their accessibility features and their usability for people with disabilities.
 We encourage all depositors to make their work as accessible as possible, since this ensures ease of use and the broadest possible readership for their work.

-Since many of the items in Deep Blue are in PDF format, we have created special guidelines for creating high quality, accessible PDFs.
-In terms of using PDFs, Acrobat Reader has a "Read Out Loud" feature (found via the "View" menu) that provides basic screen reading capabilities.
+Since many of the items in Deep Blue are in PDF format, we have created guidelines for creating high quality, accessible PDFs.

 There are many applications that offer more robust capabilities that support a variety of file formats.
-On the U-M Ann Arbor campus, you can get assistance installing and using them via the Adaptive Technology Computing Site, U of M Disabilities Resources site, and Graduate Library Services for Patrons with Disabilities.
+On the U-M Ann Arbor campus, you can get assistance installing and using them via the Adaptive Software and Hardware site , U-M Office of Services for Students with Disabilities , and Library Accessibility Services .